Sensory & Calming8 min readUpdated 2026-07-11

 How do we introduce it?

 In a calm moment: "This is your body reset zone."
-Practice using it when they're not upset.
+Practice using it when they are not upset.
+Keep the first practice short and positive.
+The goal is familiarity, not perfect calm.

 Want better toy picks without the research rabbit hole?